"Form follows function"

 Harmonic Distortions Monacor MSH-116 / 4

-Even the MSH-116 obviously sees its neighbors, but does not react quite as violently as the DT-25N.
-Unfortunately, both DT-25N and MSH-116 / 4 are very similar around 2-4Khz at angles.
-Thus, the one can not compensate for a "misconduct" of the other.
+The MSH-116 also obviously sees its neighbors, but does not react quite as violently as the DT-25N.
+It is unfavorable that both the DT-25N and the MSH-116/4 behave very similarly around 2-4Khz at angles.
+Thus, one cannot compensate for the “wrongdoing” of the other.
 The harmonic distortions look good.
 The K2 increasing towards low frequencies recommends a separation> = 300Hz.

 Amplitude frequency response Monacor SPH-176 0 °, 30 °, 60 °, 90 ° (2 driver in parallel)

 Harmonic distortion Monacor SPH-176 (2 driver in parallel)

 Not much needs to be said about this.
 A deep separation is required to counteract the break-ins due to the horizontally symmetrical arrangement.
 The positive effect of the arrangement is a directional effect of the woofers right into the area in which you actually work as an omnidirectional speaker.
 Judging by the distortion values, a separation of <= 400 Hz should be aimed for.
 The need for this is given by the amplitude frequency response at angles anyway.